 I figured out that a big reason why the kids were connecting with me was because of how I was making them feel.
 Engaging them in a way that brought joy and laughter.
 I wanted to make my Headstart classroom a place filled with love, fun, and compassion – a place where kids could actually play.

 Join the thousands of Playmakers worldwide who are harnessing the power of optimism to help kids heal.
-Sign up for one of our public offerings below!
+Sign up for one of our public workshops below!